Rivermate logo

 PAYE (Pay As You Earn)

 This scheme applies to some non-resident workers.
 It involves a fixed tax rate deducted directly from the salary, simplifying the tax process.
 Eligibility criteria exist (e.g., income thresholds, exclusion of certain worker categories).
-The flat rate for PAYE in previous years was 25% (including social security contributions).
-Confirmation is needed for the 2025 rate.
+The flat rate for PAYE in 2026 is 25% (including social security contributions).
 Workers under PAYE typically do not file a tax return.
 Recent changes impact eligibility for PAYE, particularly for those taxable under newer legislation.

 Tax Deduction Card